LucasAbijmil/LAComponents/README.md

 			</ul>
 		</details>
 		<li><code><a href="https://github.com/LucasAbijmil/LAComponents/blob/main/Sources/LAComponents/SwiftUI%20ViewModifiers/BackgroundColor.swift">backgroundColor(_ color: Color) -> some View</a></code> : A color considered as a View to use it as a background.</li>
-		<li><code><a href="https://github.com/LucasAbijmil/LAComponents/blob/main/Sources/LAComponents/SwiftUI%20ViewModifiers/BackgroundColor.swift"> backgroundColor(_ color: Color, at opacity: Double) -> some View</a></code> : A color with an opacity considered as View to use it as a background.</li>
+		<li><code><a href="https://github.com/LucasAbijmil/LAComponents/blob/main/Sources/LAComponents/SwiftUI%20ViewModifiers/BackgroundColor.swift"> backgroundColor(_ color: Color, at opacity: Double) -> some View</a></code> : A color with an opacity considered as a View to use it as a background.</li>
 		<li><code><a href="https://github.com/LucasAbijmil/LAComponents/blob/main/Sources/LAComponents/SwiftUI%20ViewModifiers/CornerRadius.swift">cornerRadius(_ radius: CGFloat, corners: UIRectCorner) -> some View</a></code> : Apply a radius to the corners specified.</li>
 		<li><code><a href="https://github.com/LucasAbijmil/LAComponents/blob/main/Sources/LAComponents/SwiftUI%20ViewModifiers/Dialog.swift">dialog&lt;Content: View&gt;(isPresented: Binding&lt;Bool&gt;, backgroundColor: Color, onDismiss: (() -> Void)? = nil, @ViewBuilder content: () -> Content) -> some View</a></code> : Presents a custom dialog when a given condition is true.</li>
 		<li><code><a href="https://github.com/LucasAbijmil/LAComponents/blob/main/Sources/LAComponents/SwiftUI%20ViewModifiers/Dialog.swift">dialog&lt;Item: Identifiable, Content: View&gt;(item: Binding&lt;Item?&gt;, backgroundColor: Color, onDismiss: (() -> Void)? = nil, @ViewBuilder content: (Item) -> Content) -> some View</a></code> : Presents a custom dialog using the given item as a data source for the dialog's content.</li>